ESMCI/visualCaseGen/paper/paper.md

 # Statement of need

-CESM is a highly flexible and comprehensive climate modeling system that enables researchers to simulate interactions between the atmosphere, ocean, land, ice, and river systems.
+CESM is a highly flexible and comprehensive modeling framework that encompasses multiple components representing the atmosphere, ocean, land, ice, river, biogeochemistry, and other systems.
 While this flexibility supports a wide range of scientific experiments, it also introduces significant complexity in model configuration.
 Setting up custom CESM experiments requires navigating intricate component compatibility constraints,